nafizamin/MMI_spectrometer/README.md

 Because of the large size of the CNN model and test dataset containing MMI images, it is uploaded into a different location.
 Please visit [here](https://drive.google.com/drive/folders/1thUxohggtbqFM6D34zgAkGZy3eAWGqDK?usp=sharing)

+## How to test the model

+Download the model and testset and place them in the same directory as the notebook.
+The notebook contains instructions on how to evaluate the performance of the model on the testset